wikimedia/search-highlighter/README.md

     }
   }
 ```
+Note that the position is not reset between multiple values of the same field
+but is handled independently for each ```matched_field```.

 The ```matched_fields``` field turns on combining matches from multiple fields,
 just like the Fast Vector Highlighter.
 See the [Elasticsearch documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-request-highlighting.html#matched-fields)